MakeSchool-Tutorials/Node-Reddit-Clone/P06-Sign-Up-And-Login/content.md

 ...
 ```

 Next we'll set the cookie.
 (We'll want our JWT cookie variable's name to bit unique so it doesn't get confusing with other sites, so we'll use the variable `nToken`.)

+>[action]
-We want to set the cookie when someone signs up and logsin.
-In `auth-controller.js` update the post /sign-up route.
+> We want to set the cookie when someone signs up and logs in.
+In the `auth.js` controller, update the `post /sign-up` route:

 ```js
 ...